Detailed guide on Vietnam labour law for foreigners

 • Termination for reasons such as poor performance or prolonged illness requires adherence to performance assessment criteria.

-Bilateral Termination
+Bilateral termination

-• Termination agreement is the common option.
+• A termination agreement is a common option.

-Termination in Vietnam bases on reason and contract type
+Detailed guide on Vietnam labour law for foreigners-009Termination in Vietnam based on reason and contract type

-Taxes and Duties
+Taxes and Duties in Vietnam labour law

 Personal Income Tax (PIT)